 • From Latin, dis-, meaning “apart, asunder”

-• dia: across, between; through, throughout (e.g. dialect, dialog, diatonic, diaphanous)
+• dia: across, between; two; through, throughout (e.g. dialect, dialog, dialogue, diatonic, diaphanous, diagnose, diagonal)

 • before vowels, di-, word-forming element meaning “through, in different directions, between,”

-• dis: not or opposite; apart, away (e.g. disagree, disfigure, difficult, spend)
+• dis: not or opposite; apart, away (e.g. disagree, disfigure, difficult, dispense, distant, disclaim)

 • du: the same as di (e.g. duplicate, duplex)